flimflam-austin/hugo-cms-test/content/quick_reads/20180611-18-06-11-noko-summit-3-things/index.md

       FLIP: Get the popcorn.
     _key: card-1-d2b83f96-c622-4d1b-a611-9b60a71f2d44
   - order: 1
+    useCheckmark: false
     body: >-
       ## What Does the U.S. Want?

-      * N. Korea to **abandon its arsenal of nuclear weapons & ballistic missiles**, allowing in inspectors to confirm it is truly disarming.
+      * N. Korea to**abandon its arsenal of nuclear weapons & ballistic missiles**, allowing in inspectors to confirm it is truly disarming.

-      * U.S. defense & intelligence say **N. Korea is close to being able to strike anywhere in the continental U.S.** with a nuclear-tipped missile, which Pres.
-Trump & other U.S. officials say they **wouldn’t tolerate.**
+      * U.S. defense & intelligence say**N. Korea is close to being able to
+      strike anywhere in the continental U.S.** with a nuclear-tipped missile, which Pres.
+Trump & other U.S. officials say they**wouldn’t tolerate.**
     _key: card-2-1d8228a8-2354-4df8-8d0d-38d978339de3
   - order: 2
+    useCheckmark: false
     body: >-
       ## What Does N. Korea Want?

-      * Summit already seen as a win by N. Korea – **no sitting U.S. President has ever met with a N. Korean leader** (Presidents Carter & Clinton only visited after office).
+      * Summit already seen as a win by N. Korea –**no sitting U.S. President has ever met with a N. Korean leader** (Presidents Carter & Clinton only visited after office).

-      * NoKo will likely demand **security assurances regime will not be overthrown or removed** if nukes are removed.
+      * NoKo will likely demand**security assurances regime will not be overthrown or removed** if nukes are removed.

       * Dropping of sanctions to allow more $$ in NoKo economy.
     _key: card-3-0ba6e013-f60b-42c5-a0ec-3cda5ade6b99
   - order: 3
+    useCheckmark: false
     body: >-
       ## What is Success?

-      * U.S. admin has had some successes already; Sec. of State Pompeo **secured release of 3 Americans** after meeting Kim Jong Un in May.
+      * U.S. admin has had some successes already; Sec. of State Pompeo**secured release of 3 Americans** after meeting Kim Jong Un in May.

-      * Unclear if Pres Trump will declare anything less than complete denuclearization a success; he’s called it a **“mission of peace.”**
+      * Unclear if Pres Trump will declare anything less than complete denuclearization a success; he’s called it a**“mission of peace.”**